turangarusso/RuxoAC/README.md

 * Anti teleport
 * Anti spectate
 * (FIXED) Screenshot of player screen when detect an injection
+  - Also send a screenshot on discord log when a trigger key is pressed!
 * (IMPROVED) Discord Log system
 * NUI
 * And more...